illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 Remember that the coordinates for the player refer to its center, and the player is 2 units tall.
 Thus, the player controller needs to be 1 unit above the ground.

-### Trigger Zone

-> Place a suspended sphere in a corner of the room.
-Trigger the sphere to drop when the player moves under the sphere.

-You may find the Unity colliders [manual](https://docs.unity3d.com/Manual/CollidersOverview.html) and [video tutorial](https://www.youtube.com/watch?v=bh9ArKrPY8w) helpful.

-By default, colliders register and react with collisions with other `GameObject`s in the physics engine.
-Colliders can also behave like triggers, which fire whenever a `GameObject` intersects a given zone, but do not otherwise alter physics.

-Create a new empty `GameObject`, go to `Add Component` → `Physics` → `Box Collider`, and then check the "Is Trigger" option.
-The collider should show up in the scene view as a green wireframe.
-Make sure that no other objects intersect the collider initially!

-Add a script to your collider object, and implement the function called when something enters the trigger.
-Again, pay attention to the subtlety between when something **enters** the trigger and when something is **within** the trigger.
-To actually make the sphere fall, enable gravity on the [Rigidbody](https://docs.unity3d.com/ScriptReference/Rigidbody.html), a [physics component](https://docs.unity3d.com/Manual/class-Rigidbody.html), of the sphere.

 ## A More Interesting Room